Mikdown/LOTTERY_QP/README.md

    2. Remotely in Google Colab:
       - File to execute: colab_lotto.ipynb *** NOTE *** this file will not run in the IDE because the path to the SQLite DB file is N/A.
          - Includes a link to "Run in Colab" in the first cell.
-         - Creates and reads a SQLite DB file in the virtual desktop local folder.
+         - Creates and reads a SQLite DB file in the Colab virtual desktop local folder.

 ## Setup virtual environment: